jhernandez50/ticketingsystem/README.md

 # Ticketing System

 ## Description
 For this project, we created a ticketing sytem for a small IT provider company.
-With this system, the company will be able to provide a better experience to customers.
+With this system, the company will be able to provide a better support to customers.

 ## User Story

-* As a user, I want to be able to add ticket and add IT member
+* As a user, I want the system to be able to register customers and Employees.

-* As a user, I want to assign tickets to customers.
+* As a user, I want to be able assign tickets opened by customers, to employees, who will be able to attend atend the tickets.

 * As a registered user, I want to review the status of the tickets